Courses in Geological Sciences

 A GEO 450 (= A ENV 450) Paleoclimatology (3)

 Introduction to the field of Paleoclimatology.
 Focus will be on the use of sediments and other biological and geological archives to reconstruct environmental, climatic, and oceanographic change over a range of time scales.
 Lecture will also provide an introduction to the fields of climatology, age dating techniques, climatic environmental proxies (tracers), micropaleontology, and time-series analysis.
 In addition to lectures, the class will involve review of current scientific studies, class presentations by each student, and a review paper on a relevant topic of choice.
 3 lectures each week and 2 hours each week of oral presentations by students.
 May be repeated for credit.
 Prerequisite(s): A CHM 120 or 130 or T CHM 130, A MAT 108, or permission of instructor.
-Offered alternate fall semesters only; will next be offered in fall 2013.
+May not be offered in 2014-2015.

 A GEO 455 (= A ENV 455) Special Topics in Environmental or Geological Science (2-3)